LogtalkDotOrg/logtalk3/library/optionals/NOTES.md

 Usage
 -----

-The `optional` object provides constructors for optionals.
+The `optional` object provides constructors for optional terms.
 For example:

 	| ?- optional::of(1, Optional).
 	...

-The created optionals can then be passed as parameters to the `optional/1` parametric object.
+The created optional terms can then be passed as parameters to the `optional/1` parametric object.
 For example:

 	| ?- optional::of(1, Optional), optional(Optional)::or_else(Term, 0).